redis/redis-rb/README.markdown

 See [redis on code.google.com](http://code.google.com/p/redis/wiki/README) for more information.

-## redis-rb dependencies
+## Dependencies

 1. redis - rake redis:install will build the latest version from source.
 2. dtach - rake dtach:install will build 0.8 from source.
 3. svn - git is the new black, but we need it for the google codes.

-## useful information
+## Setup

-1. Use the tasks mentioned above (in redis-rb dependencies) to get your machine setup.
+Use the tasks mentioned above (in redis-rb dependencies) to get your machine setup.
-2.